Bug #1922

 I now understand where the broken pipe errors come from (there is nothing wrong with them); but i don't see why rrdtool crashes.

-Updated by dci over 15 years ago
+Updated by dci almost 16 years ago

 Sorry, my english doesn't allow me to write complicated sentences, so i'll write this way: